Nezhinskiy/logger-tg/README.md

 logger.info("Logging to console and file.")
 ```

-Advanced Usage
+## Advanced Usage
-`tg-logger` also supports asynchronous logging to Telegram, which can be particularly useful for applications with high logging throughput or when you wish to avoid blocking the main thread.
+`logger-tg` also supports asynchronous logging to Telegram, which can be particularly useful for applications with high logging throughput or when you wish to avoid blocking the main thread.

 Asynchronous Error Logging
 To log errors asynchronously to Telegram: